-The Fund's primary objective is to provide a high level of current income.
-Capital appreciation will be considered a secondary objective.
-Under normal market conditions, the Fund will seek to achieve its investment objective by investing, directly or indirectly through a wide range of investment vehicles ("Underlying Funds"), a majority of its net assets (plus any borrowings for investment purposes) in alternative income generating investments.
+The Fund has a primary objective of providing a high level of current income.
+Capital appreciation is a secondary objective of the Fund.
+The Fund will also seek to generate positive social and environmental impact by targeting investment opportunities that are both aligned with the United Nations Sustainable Development Goals ("UN SDGs") and consistent with the Fund's impact investing framework.
+The Fund intends to invest in a wide range of opportunities across three core impact objectives: (i) financial inclusion; (ii) inclusive growth; and (iii) responsible consumption.
 Such investments are typically domestic and foreign privately-held investments that are outside of traditional public equity and bond markets.
-These positions typically generate an interest payment, pay dividends, or have other forms of distributions that generally accrue value over time.
-These assets may include, but are not limited to, real estate equity and debt securities, life settlements, receivables, specialty finance, litigation finance-related investments, royalties, transportation finance, collateralized loan obligation warehouse facility investments, as well as purchases of interests in private credit funds in the secondary market.
-The Fund may also invest in public securities, including public debt, master limited partnerships, business development companies, and preferred stock.
-The Fund will allocate its investments across multiple strategies in both developed and emerging markets with varying levels of liquidity and credit quality, including distressed and defaulted investments.
+These assets may include, but are not limited to private credit, specialty finance, real estate equity and debt securities, education finance, infrastructure debt, renewable energy investments, as well as purchases of interests in impact-oriented private funds in the secondary market.
+The Fund may also invest in publicly-traded securities, such as real estate investment trusts ("REITs") or exchange-traded funds ("ETFs"), which are consistent with the Fund's impact investing framework.
+The Fund allocates its investments across multiple strategies in both developed and emerging markets with varying levels of liquidity and credit quality, including distressed and defaulted investments.
 The Fund may use derivative investments and may have exposure to long and short positions across its asset classes to obtain the desired risk exposure consistent with its investment strategies.
+There can be no assurance that the Fund will achieve its investment objective or that its investment strategy will be successful.